Here's Why The Number of Restaurants in San Francisco is Shrinking

 The study also looked at restaurant exit rate data alongside Yelp reviews, and found that restaurants with a low Yelp rating are disproportionately impacted by increases to the minimum wage.
 “Our point estimates suggest that a one dollar increase in the minimum wage leads to a 14% increase in the likelihood of exit for a 3.5-star restaurant (which is the median rating), but has no discernible impact for a 5-star restaurant (on a 1 to 5 star scale).”
 The graph below shows exit rate alongside Yelp reviews.

-The increasing minimum wage has many restaurateurs throwing their hands up in exasperation, or scrambling to raise menu prices without driving off loyal customers so they can pay employees fairly.
+The increasing minimum wage has many restaurateurs throwing their hands up in exasperation, or scrambling to raise menu prices without driving off loyal customers so they can do their payroll effectively and pay employees fairly.
 Which brings me to my last point…

 San Francisco is one of the most expensive cities to live in… in the world.
 A 1-bedroom apartment in San Francisco, on average, costs $3,590.